Easy to Find Archery Competitions Near You 2023

 Target archery is the type you’re likely most used to hearing about.
 Arrows are shot at a target on a flat field.
 The number of arrows and distances from which they are shot will be determined by what type of shoot the archer is competing in.

-Typically, between three and six arrows will be shot in an end depending on the type of shoot and distances.
+Typically, between three and six arrows are shot in the end, depending on the type of shoot and distance.
 Scores are then tallied.
 There are various types of target archery competitions.

 -